Here is the worst anti-science BS of 2017

 One August afternoon, Wendy Kelley, the director of the Arkansas Department of Corrections, picked up 40 vials of a controversial sedative used in prisons across the country to put inmates to death.

-The details of where she picked the vials up, and who sold the drugs to the prison, are not known, but according to Buzzfeed, Kelley paid an undisclosed supplier $250 in cash for midazolam.
+The details of where she picked the vials up, and who sold the drugs to the prison, are not known, but according to BuzzFeed, Kelley paid an undisclosed supplier $250 in cash for midazolam.
 Anti-death penalty advocates cried foul, questioning the acceptability of the state paying cash for drugs linked to several botched executions in recent years from an unknown seller.
 But Arkansas didn’t have to respond to any questions about the incident because its secrecy law shields the public from obtaining certain information about executions.
 Three weeks later, when Arkansas set November 9 as the execution date of Jack Greene, a severely mentally ill man, Greene’s lawyer, John Williams, told Vice…how “troubling” it was that now all of Arkansas’ execution drugs “come from these side-of-the-road suppliers.”

 There have been disturbing incidents in other states, as well.
 In November, for instance, Ohio was forced to postpone an execution after prison officials spent 45 minutes sticking an inmate with needles in an unsuccessful effort to find a suitable vein.